sebw/blog-old.wains.be/2018/2018-08-19-ubiquiti-mss-clamping.md

 The Nextcloud problem was still present, and interestingly, it was limited to uploads.
 Downloading 4-10MB pictures was fine, uploading a 1MB file was not.

 Digging deeper, I realized that the problem was not limited to Nextcloud.
 I could not upload pictures to my Lychee instance (photo platform running in a container on the very same VPS) from Chrome.
 The upload was always getting stuck around 10-11%.
+Again the Macbook had no problem with that.

+I tested upload from my old Motorola G5 and it was able to upload to Nextcloud or Lychee from Chrome!

-I wanted to rule out the Wi-Fi antennas (Ubiquiti Unifi), so I started my old Linksys AP: same problem, Ubiquiti antennas not at fault.
-From that point on, I was pretty convinced that the router was the issue (or Scaleway running some weird IDS doing device fingerprints).
+I wanted to rule out the Wi-Fi antennas (Ubiquiti Unifi UAP Lite and Pro controled by Unifi Controller running on a different VPS (not container)), so I started my old Linksys AP: same problem, Ubiquiti antennas not at fault.
+From that point on, I was pretty convinced that either the router was the issue or Scaleway doing some weird IDS stuff.

-I still wanted to rule out Docker from the equation, so I made a small PHP upload form (running on Apache on the VPS) and tested some more.
+I still wanted to rule out Docker from the equation, so I made a small PHP upload form (running directly on Apache on the VPS) and tested some more.
 I could upload a tiny file (751 bytes) but a 1.54 kB file would not upload and I would get a timeout.

 For many hours, I had been thinking it was some crypto related problems (because SSH problem with 2 apps and Nextcloud being over SSL), so I wanted to rule out SSL (I have HSTS enabled for my domains).
 I made the form available on HTTP only on the VPS IP: same problem.
 SSL not at fault.